mars137/ATT_BigData_Challenge/README.md

 •	Since
 These are more often than not indicators of customer dis-satisfaction and should be vigilantly monitored in real time.

-## Additional thoughts
-If we were given more time, the correlation of following items would be our focus of interest
-### Aging/Depreciation factor
-We found that a particular product gets lesser reviews as it grows old in the market and is impacted by other competitive products.
-A predictor input that can capture this depreciation of interest would be really helpful.
-### Capturing triggers
-Within events like protests, strikes, elections, a particular marketing campaign or special occasions (Christmas, Thanksgiving, NBA season finals etc.) tend to have an impact on the number of tweets.
-The gradient of its influence on our outcome would be interesting to explore
-### Location-specific preference
-Certain tech-hubs/ sophisticated locations tend to get much more network traffic of value in this case.
-It is customary to factor in location favorite indexes where AT&T team would like to focus their efforts on.
 ### Deep intuit
 There is plethora of techniques developed that can help us dig deeper.
 Continuous investigation of the services on offer, and reviews/remarks posted about it, could help the association refine the message and how it's conveyed to enhance the reaction rate and the online input.
 Investigation of that sort sustains into a more intricate layer: taking a gander at how diverse members in online networking groups communicate with each other.
 Doing as such can distinguish compelling individuals inside a group - for instance, Twitters mentioning blog links – that generate content on another website and how one influences conclusions of users on that website.
 Such individuals could then be singled out for nearer observation of specific patterns that AT&T should monitor, either to fortify positive remarks or to answer negative ones.